-The school recognises that some pupils may present with a range of difficulties, including Special Educational Needs, mental health concerns, and/or other vulnerabilities, that are contributory factors to negative behaviours.
+The school recognises that some pupils may present with a range of difficulties, including Special Educational Needs, mental health concerns, and other vulnerabilities, that are contributory factors to negative behaviours.
 In some instances, pupils may be placed on a Supportive Behaviour Plan (see appendix 3) at this stage rather than continue with further sanctions.
 In the event that specific needs are identified, the pupil will be assessed for Special Educational Needs and move onto the My Plan system as part of the Graduated Pathway (see SEN Policy).
-If there are no Special Educational Needs, but the pupil needs to be supported with their behaviour, they will have a Supportive Behaviour Plan but not be put on the Special Educational Needs register.